graevy/graevy.github.io/content/posts/roms.md

 - degoogling
 - extending your phone's end-of-life
 - [free hotspotting](https://quatl.ooo/posts/hotspot/) and other miscellaneous perks
+- the smug, immaculate vibes of a post-adversarial user-OS relationship

 The Bad:
 - sometimes voiding your warranty